mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 I have too much fear of leaving money on the table.

-If I sold only 150 devices in a month where there was demand for 200, then I was basically forfeitng $10-15k in profit.
+If I sold only 150 devices in a month where there was demand for 200, then I was basically forfeiting $10-15k in profit.
 TinyPilot doesn't have a ton of profit to spare, so I worried that taking it slow would be financially unsustainable.
 If the company failed, I'd blame myself for not capitalizing on the demand and earning the profit that was available.

 With the Raspberry Pi shortage, I'm stuck scaling slowly, but there's relief in it not being my choice.
 I can't make more Raspberry Pis appear, so I'm just going to make lemonade out of lemons.